bassista/jammazwan.docker/README.md

 Actually, I found that I did very little inside the docker shell for these three servers.
 Just made sure they were up and running...

+### A tip for saving the above setup:

+The bad news is that when you set up your servers, they go away as soon as you close the shells that kicked them off. **So you have to run the above sequence every time.**

+Most of us run mac or windows for our dev enviroments, so we need to use headless VirtualBox vm (installed by docker installer) to run our docker vms.
+This is transparent, but we can use this to our advantage....

+Once you set up your servers, instead of closing them by killing your docker shell, do this **to save your docker running servers exactly as you set them up!**

+ * Open up your VirtualBox client UI
+ * Find your running docker VM
+ * Right click, Close > Save.

+Now you can restart this VM from VirtualBox UI **before** starting up docker client next time, and your servers will be as you left them.

+The instructions on setting up servers above run pretty quickly, so maybe you don't care.
+But if you do, here's an easy solution.

 ### But Wait!
 There's a better way.

 This demo is a cool demo, and it's dumb as a box of rocks.
 But you can also use fabric8.
 That is more powerful, just not as simple.